-On a whole, WordPress security issues are sensitive and websites can come under attack.
+On the whole, WordPress security issues are sensitive and websites can come under attack.
 However, as a website owner, you should try to keep your website secure by following the above-mentioned points.
 This helps to keep your website secure by minimizing the vulnerability.

-Having stated above the importance of quality hosting, our WordPress Hosting has recently been reviewed by Tryootech.com.
+Having stated above the importance of quality hosting, our WordPress Hosting has been reviewed by Tryootech.com.
 Do check out what they have to say about us.
 Lastly, if you have any queries or suggestions, please mention them in the comments section below.